Summer Batch Cocktails For Your Guests

 6. Life Jacket Mocktail Pitcher

 This vibrant, mood-boosting mocktail is great for summer gatherings.
-To make a large batch, combine 18 oz fresh pineapple juice, 4 oz fresh ginger juice, and 48 oz cherry apple cider in a large pitcher.
+To make a large volume, combine 18 oz fresh pineapple juice, 4 oz fresh ginger juice, and 48 oz cherry apple cider in a large pitcher.
 Slice up two blood oranges, add them to the pitcher and stir.
 To serve, pour the mixture into glasses over fresh ice, top them off with club soda, and garnish with cherries.

 7. Pomegranate-Demerara Rum Punch

-This tropical-inspired punch combines the richness of two types of rum with fresh fruit juices and homemade pomegranate grenadine.
+This tropical-inspired punch combines the richness of two types of rum with fresh fruit juices and pomegranate grenadine.
 To make it, combine 1.5 cups white rum, 0.5 cup dark rum, 1 cup fresh pineapple juice, 0.5 cup fresh orange juice, 0.25 cup fresh lime juice, 0.5 cup pomegranate syrup or store-bought grenadine, and 0.25 cup Demerara sugar syrup in a large pitcher or punch bowl.
 Stir well, refrigerate for two hours, serve over ice, and garnish with fresh slices of pineapple and orange.

 Make it with: Appleton Estate Rum (opens in new window)